mirage/mirage-www/data/wiki/hello-world.md

 In general, a `config.ml` file is a normal OCaml module that calls `register` to register one or more jobs, each of which represent a process (with a start/stop lifecycle).
-Each job most likely depends on some device drivers; all the available device drivers are defined in the `Mirage` module (see [the Mirage module documentation](http://mirage.github.io/mirage/mirage/index.html)).
+Each job depends on some device drivers; all the available device drivers are defined in the `Mirage` module (see [the Mirage module documentation](http://mirage.github.io/mirage/mirage/index.html)).

-In this case, this simple `hello world` example requires some notion of time, so we register a single `Job` consisting of the `Unikernel.Hello` module (and, implicitly its `start` function) and pass it references to a timer.
+In this case, this simple `hello world` example requires some notion of time, so we register a single `job` consisting of the `Unikernel.Hello` module (and, implicitly its `start` function) and pass it references to a timer.